 On top of that, everything is labeled so you don’t have to ask.
-The staff that worked with me was extra knowledgeable – and went the extra mile for me.
+The staff that worked with me was extra knowledgeable and went the extra mile to help me.

 When ordering, be sure to let your server know about your “allergy.”
-My server started to wash her hands and change her gloves before I even asked her to do so (but ask if they don’t).
+My server washed her hands and changed her gloves before I even asked her to do so (ask if they don’t).